zerkotin/kanbanboard/README.md

-# kanbanboard
+# kanbanboard installation notes

-this is a kanbanboard that is working with redmine
+this is a kanbanboard integrates with redmine API to provide a better view/dashboard

-to run it, simply clone it and run:
+clone the project, and change KanbanConfig.coffee to contain the correct URL.

+to install run the following commands in the reposiroty's base directory:
 ```
 npm install -g bower
 npm install -g grunt-cli